evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

+[Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
+[Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available in this model.
+At low speeds, the one-pedal drive mode will keep the car rolling until it stops by itself.

 ## Exterior

 You can choose between 6 different paint colors when ordering this model.

-The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.
+The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

-There is only one roof for this model.
+There is only one roof for this model. exterior.roof.standard.panoramic.FullFixed.ElectrochromicMultipleLevels

 The windows from B-pillar and back are tinted.